Technoself studies: Online anonymity and presentation of the self

 Avatars can be an important element of the online presentation of the user.
 In many cases, "avatars in blogging were created to accurately reflect their owners' physical appearance, lifestyle and preferences.
 By contrast, participants in the dating and gaming treatments accentuated certain aspects of their avatar to reflect the tone and perceived expectations of the context".
 In other words, individuals often emphasize or downplay certain characteristics depending upon the context of their online interactions.
 These inconsistencies tend to be trivial, however.
 For instance, men tend to mildly exaggerate their height, while women often underestimate their weight.
 This is typically not an attempt to mislead others but to be as honest as possible while still presenting themselves in the best light.

 According to Vasalou & Joinson, although various online forums may present people with the opportunity to create (an) alternate persona(s), they typically choose to create an avatar or represent themselves in a way that is consistent with reality: "In having equal access to everyday artifacts and fantasy options, participants were inclined to draw on existing self-views rather than grasping the opportunity to explore other personas".
 Furthermore, Vasalou and Joinson also claim that, in the context of online communication, high self-awareness (as demonstrated by an avatar largely consistent with an individual's offline persona), contributes to a higher rate of interpersonal communication.

 One consequence of online anonymity and creating false identities is the ability to "catfish".
 Catfishing is a recent internet phenomenon, of manipulating, deceiving and luring people into relationships, through creating an online fictional persona.
 In many cases these deceptions are used to create romantic or intimate affairs.
 Since the affair happens entirely through technology, one is able to hide their true identity and carry on the relationship through their made up character.
-The majority of these incidences happen through social media sites, such as Facebook, and internet dating sites where people are already looking for love, and therefore can be easily manipulated by peoples personas and deceptions.
+The majority of these incidents happen through social media sites, such as Facebook, and internet dating sites where people are already looking for love, and hence can be easily manipulated by peoples personas and deceptions.